Abuse Mailbox

 Managing Reported Emails

-Bolster’s External Abuse Mailbox module automatically triages customer-reported emails, helping security teams quickly assess, prioritize, and mitigate threats.
-Here’s how to manage the reports and take action to neutralize malicious emails.
+Bolster’s Customer Abuse Mailbox module automatically triages customer-reported emails, with most remediation actions initiated automatically by Bolster.
+This helps security teams quickly assess, prioritize, and mitigate threats.
+Here’s how to manage the reports so you can quickly assess threats and take any action needed.

 To learn how to set up the module, see Getting Started: External Abuse Mailbox Module.